Do the Accounts of the Healing of the Centurion’s Servant in the Gospels of Matthew and Luke Contradict?

 · Gospel of John-The Gospel of the Divinity of Christ (Audience- All People)

-Why we see many times Matthew leaves out certain phrases, words events, etc… whereas Luke or Mark do not (or vice versa), is not because there is a contradiction in their stories; the Gospel writes are just sticking to their message and audience.
+Why we see many times Matthew leaves out certain phrases, words events, etc.… whereas Luke or Mark do not, is not because there is a contradiction in their stories; the Gospel writers are just sticking to their message and audience.

-In Matthew’s Gospel the message is, “It teaches there the dispensational lesson, that the Gentiles would enter the kingdom and the children of the kingdom would be cast out into the outer darkness.
+In Matthew’s Gospel, “It teaches there the dispensational lesson, that the Gentiles would enter the kingdom and the children of the kingdom would be cast out into the outer darkness.
 As Luke writes for another purpose he omits Matthew 8: 11-12” (Gaebelein’s Concise Commentary on the Whole Bible p.819, emphasis added).

 Conclusion